MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts: Analysis

 \subsection{Fine-grained Performance}

-We conduct a fine-grained analysis of model performance across different writing styles (Figure~\ref{fig:radar}).
-For the VC task, models are more effective at identifying errors in fabricated medical misinformation than in texts from encyclopedias.
-This indicates that models can readily detect exaggerated falsehoods but struggle with the subtle, nuanced inaccuracies often present in professionally curated content.
-Notably, this performance gap diminishes for the more demanding EL task.
-This shift suggests that performance on localization is less influenced by stylistic cues and more fundamentally dependent on the model's underlying medical knowledge.
-Consequently, the EL task serves as a more direct and robust measure of a model's actual domain expertise.
+We conduct a fine-grained analysis of model performance across writing styles (Figure~\ref{fig:radar_main}).
+For VC, models identify errors in fabricated medical misinformation more effectively than in encyclopedia texts, indicating that they detect exaggerated falsehoods but struggle with the inaccuracies often present in professionally curated content.
+For EL, performance varies less across styles, suggesting that localization depends less on stylistic cues and more on medical knowledge.
+EL thus serves as a more robust measure of domain expertise.
+This style-dependent VC--EL asymmetry has two implications.
+First, single-style evaluation risks overstating operational capability: a system strong on misinformation-style inputs may fail silently on encyclopedia content, motivating the style-balanced curation in \datasetname{}.
+Second, the asymmetry is consistent with VC partially exploiting stylistic priors learned during web-scale pre-training, while EL requires committing to a specific erroneous span for which surface cues cannot substitute.
+For clinical assistance, where source texts skew toward encyclopedia and popular-science styles, EL Precision is the more reliable evaluation target.